TheThingSystem/steward/things/examples/arduino/GroveAQ/README.txt

 returning control back to setup().

-A report via the STRP looks like the following.
+A report via the TSRP looks like the following.
 Note that the properties are mostly defined as 'sigmas', which means that the sensors are reporting uncalibrated data, and the steward will report it the current value relative to the standard deviation of the data series.